Interceptive Orthodontics: Early Treatment for Jaw and Teeth Alignment in Kids

-Interceptive orthodontics aims at identifying teeth irregularities or jaw discrepancies as early as possible from and lesser than 6 years of age.
-American Academy of Orthodontics recommend evaluating children as early as 7 years for braces/orthodontic treatment.
-This can be helpful in preventing more complex orthodontic treatment in future.
+Interceptive orthodontics aims to identify teeth irregularities or jaw discrepancies as early as possible, starting at or before 6 years of age.
+The American Academy of Orthodontics recommends evaluating children as early as 7 years for braces/orthodontic treatment.
+This can help prevent more complex orthodontic treatment in the future.

-Interceptive orthodontics are usually 2 phased treatment.
+Interceptive orthodontics is usually 2-phased treatment.
 The first phase can begin around 8 or 9 years of age.
-Following are some of the interceptive procedures
+The following are some of the interceptive procedures.

 - Intercepting habits like Thumb sucking, lip biting, mouth breathing